Welcome to today's edition of the Rush 24-7 podcast.

 But he has been stabbed in the chest.

-And uh I find this interesting because all the talk now is of gun control, gun control, gun control.
+And I find this interesting because all the talk now is of gun control, gun control, gun control.

 This guy is lucky to survive multiple stab wounds to the torso.

-And I would like to uh talk today about what Ben Carson said, because Ben Carson has got Ben Carson, people can have their views on him as a presidential candidate, but there's two things that are characteristic of him.
+Because Ben Carson has got Ben Carson, people can have their views on him as a presidential candidate, but there's two things that are characteristic of him.

-He's he's thoughtful.
+He's thoughtful.

 He's genuinely thoughtful.

-If you were to embark on a gun confiscation program, there's still going to be three hundred million guns to confiscate.
+If you were to do what the president seems to be hinting at, because he keeps citing British and Australian examples, if you were to embark on a gun confiscation program, there's still going to be 300 million guns to confiscate.

 That is going to be a hell of a big government program if he were to try and implement it.